NirbhayShegale/RAG_Project/README.md

 ## 🧪 Evaluation

-> **Note / Apology:** I did not add the automated evaluation suite due to the time limit.
+> **Note / Apology:**  I did not add the automated evaluation suite .
 All test cases in `evaluation/visible-cases.json` can be tested manually through the Streamlit UI or the FastAPI `/chat` endpoint.

 ---